 - West: At the west end of the West End Market along Dan Patch Avenue

 The days of the dining halls at the State Fair have dwindled down immensely.

 The Hamline Dining Hall is still going strong.
 When I asked the Minnesota State Fair’s Media Relations team what their favorite foods are, they mentioned the gluten-free muffins are top notch.
-Get their full list of hidden gem foods by clicking here.
-The Hamline Church Dining Hall in on Dan Patch Avenue between Underwood & Cooper.
+Get the State Fair staff’s full list of hidden gem foods by clicking here.
+The Hamline Church Dining Hall is on Dan Patch Avenue between Underwood & Cooper.